Marco-Puig/ChiselEngine/README.md

 When an OpenXR runtime and headset are available, the engine creates an OpenGL OpenXR session, locates both eye views, renders each eye into its swapchain, and submits a projection layer.
 Without a runtime, it automatically continues with the desktop GLFW framebuffer.

+Jolt Physics is enabled by default and advances at a fixed 60 Hz timestep using an accumulator.
+The demo loads `resources/plane.glb` as a static floor and `resources/cube.glb` as a dynamic body.
+If `plane.glb` is not present, the demo uses a scaled cube as a temporary floor.
+Collision wireframes are disabled by default and can be enabled with **Show Collision Debug** in the developer window.